-Project Community is a national public health initiative established by the FDA Oncology Center of Excellence to introduce the work of FDA oncologists (cancer doctors) and hematologists (blood disease specialists) to people living in communities across the nation and “beyond the beltway.”
-Our primary audience includes patients living with cancer, survivors, advocates, and families, especially people living in underserved or under-represented urban and rural communities who are at greater cancer risk.
+Project Community is a public health outreach initiative established by the FDA Oncology Center of Excellence to patients living with cancer, survivors, advocates, families, and people living in underserved or under-represented urban and rural communities who are at greater cancer risk.

 Project Community Chicago, IL

 More than 100 Chicago-area residents attended the Project Community meeting “Community Engagement with the Community in Mind: A Conversation about the Facts, Figures, and Diversity in Oncology” during Black History Month, organized in conjunction with PeerPlus Education and Training Associates and the University of Illinois Patient Brigade.

 Project Community participated in a community meeting collaboration with the Medical University of South Carolina during a “MOVENUP Train the Trainer” cancer education session at the Williams Chapel AME Church in Orangeburg, SC.

 Project Lead: Rea Blakey, OCE Associate Director for External Outreach and Engagement